Strike Fighters 2

-Strike Fighters 2 is a PC combat / flight simulator game that primarily centers on a fictitious conflict in the Middle East between the Kingdom of Dhimar and the Empire of Paran from the late 1950s to the early 1970s.
+Strike Fighters 2 is a PC combat / flight simulator computer game.
+It primarily centers on a fictitious conflict in the Middle East between the Kingdom of Dhimar and the Empire of Paran from the late 1950s to the early 1970s.
 Although the countries and conflict may not be real, the aircraft and weapons used are completely accurate.
 The conflict is modeled as a typical Cold War era 'proxy' war between the United States and USSR where Dhimar gets help from the US and Paran uses imported Soviet equipment and expertise.

 Third Wire Productions developed the game based on the original Strike Fighters: Project 1 but had to be vastly rewritten to work with the Vista platform.
 In doing so the latest graphical, artificial intelligence, and features were written into the simulation.

-In April 2009, Strike Fighters 2: Vietnam was released, followed in June 2009 by Strike Fighters 2: Europe detailing several possible open war scenarios in the 1960s and 1970s, and by Strike Fighters 2: Israel in October 2009 which represents the various Israel-Arab wars focusing on the Six Day War, War of Yom Kippur and the Israel-Lebanon war.
-Expansion Pack 1 (for Strike Fighters 2: Israel) was released in June 2010 adding the Suez Crisis and Expansion Pack 2 (for Strike Fighters 2: Europe) followed on December 1, 2010 adding a possible 1950's scenario, both containing new 1950's craft to fly.
-Eventually, a Vista/7 only expansion named Strike Fighters 2: North Atlantic was released on May 9, 2012 that added more in-depth carrier ops, better avionics, terrain, better weapon systems simulation, and more.
+In 2009, Strike Fighters 2: Vietnam was released in April, followed in June by Strike Fighters 2: Europe detailing several possible open war scenarios in the 1960s and 1970s, and by Strike Fighters 2: Israel in October which represents the various Israel-Arab wars focusing on the Six Day War, War of Yom Kippur and the Israel-Lebanon war.
+Expansion Pack 1 (for Strike Fighters 2: Israel) was released in June 2010 adding the Suez Crisis and Expansion Pack 2 (for Strike Fighters 2: Europe) followed in December adding a possible 1950s scenario, both containing new 1950s craft to fly.
+Eventually, a Vista/7 only expansion named Strike Fighters 2: North Atlantic was released in May 2012 that added more in-depth carrier ops, better avionics, terrain, better weapon systems simulation, and more.
 All of the games (except the expansion packs) can be installed stand-alone, or they can be merged to make all the stock aircraft available in all games.

+There is a custom campaign option.